 There are a number of legal reasons why we need to collect and use your personal information.

-Each privacy notice from the menu on the right explains for each service which legal reason is being used.
+Each privacy notice from the menu explains for each service which legal reason is being used.
 Generally we collect and use personal information where:

 - you, or your legal representative, have given consent